 For years, I always bought salad dressings at grocery stores.
 And I always hated it.
 It was too sweet.
 Too sour.
 Too oily.
-And just vile (hello fat-free dressings, you should be outlawed).
+And just not right for me.

 Making homemade dressings is easy too.
 You can probably make one in the time it takes to open a fresh bottle of store-bought dressing.
 I’ve compiled some tips to help you along.
 Enjoy!

 - Cut out unnecessary steps (and dishes).
 Make and dress your salad in one bowl.
 Serve.
 Just remember to add the dressing at the last minute.
-We’ve got an article teaching you how to do this soon.
-But basically, you’re going to put the leaves in a bowl and then add the oil to it, then the lemon juice, then the salt and pepper.
+Basically, you’re going to put the leaves in a bowl and then add the oil to it, then the lemon juice, then the salt and pepper.
 There are a couple other things but no biggie.

 - This tip goes with all cooking.
 Less is more when seasoning a dish, salad dressing included.
 Taste test as you go, and add only if needed.